yvasyliev/telegram-forwarder-bot/README.md

     * Approve the post, but remove the caption.
     * Reject the post.
 * Only approved posts are forwarded to the Telegram channel.
-* The bot uses Spring Security features to prevent from unauthorized command execution.
+* The bot uses Spring Security features to prevent unauthorized command execution.
 Only the admin user can `/stop` the bot.
 * The bot stores the state of forwarded posts in an H2 database, so it can be restarted without losing the state.
 By default, the database is stored in the `data.mv.db` file next to the JAR file.
 * The bot supports logging to a Telegram chat, so you can receive logs and errors directly in Telegram.
 * The bot sends notifications to the admin user every time it starts or stops.

-### Bot Commands
+### 💬 Bot Commands

 | Command  | Description                           |
 |:--------:|:--------------------------------------|